Hiyya1/ODT-2026-Hiyya/README.md

 - what technologies are involved.

 **Response:**
-`This project involves an interactive panel consisting of about 20 mechanised flowers.
+`This project involves an interactive panel consisting of 12 mechanised flowers.
 As the participant moves their hand over this panel, the flower(s) just underneath respond to the hand movement by blooming open.
 This will hopefully create a unique visual and sensory experience for the participant, with a touch of whimsical magic and fairylike charm.
 The technologies involved in this project are ultrasonic sensors and servo motor mechanisms, controlled by a MicroPython code through an ESP32.`

 ---